kubernetes-sigs/cluster-api/docs/proposals/20220414-lifecycle-hooks.md

 This hook is called after all the workers have been upgraded to the version specified in `spec.topology.version` or to an intermediate version in the upgrade plan, and:
-- if the upgrade plan is completed and the entire cluster is at `spec.topology.version`, immediately before calling the AfterClusterUpgrade hook
+- if the upgrade plan is completed and the entire cluster is at `spec.topology.version`, immediately before calling the AfterClusterUpgrade hook;
+  in this case, the hook will ensure a new upgrade can't start until `AfterWorkersUpgrade` is completed.
-- if the upgrade plan is not complete and the entire cluster is now at one of the intermediate versions, immediately before calling BeforeControlPlaneUpgrade hook for the next intermediate step
+- if the upgrade plan is not complete and the entire cluster is now at one of the intermediate versions, immediately before calling BeforeControlPlaneUpgrade hook for the next intermediate step;

-Runtime Extension implementers can use this hook to execute post-upgrade add-on tasks; if the upgrade plan is not completed, this hook allows to block upgrades to the next version of the control plane until everything is ready.
+  in this case, the hook will ensure the control can't to move to the next version in the upgrade plan until `AfterWorkersUpgrade` is completed.

 ##### Example Request: